2019 floods: The latest road closures in Ottawa, Gatineau and beyond | CBC News

 Road closures in Ottawa

-The Sir John A. Macdonald Parkway is closed westbound from Slidell Street to Parkdale Avenue, and east of Woodroffe Avenue.
+The Sir John A. Macdonald Parkway is being closed intermittently westbound from Slidell Street to Parkdale Avenue, and east of Woodroffe Avenue.

 The Chaudière Bridge between Ottawa and Gatineau is closed to all traffic until further notice.
 Traffic control devices are at the corner of Eddy and Laurier streets, and at the intersection of Booth Street and the Sir John A. Macdonald Parkway.